oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 |------------|:---------------:|:---------------:|:------------------:|
 | Complexity | Up to 100 lines | Up to 250 lines | At least 250 lines |

+## General tips

+### Spy utilities
+One of the main features of Jasmine is allowing you to spy on a method or property of an object.
+This is helpful in some cases for seeing what is going on:
+- It can spy on properties of an object (using the spyOnProperty method).
+[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/contextual/device-info.service.spec.ts#L48-L55)'s an example.
+- It can mock a property value or a method return.
+[Here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/exploration-editor-page/feedback-tab/services/thread-data.service.spec.ts#L147)'s an example.
+- It allows you to provide fake implementations that can be called when a method is executed.
+This is commonly used when mocking AngularJS promises with $defer.
+[Here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/email-dashboard-pages/email-dashboard-page.controller.spec.ts#L121-L133)'s an example.
+- It can spy on a method to check whether that method is being called when the spec runs.
+[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/schema-default-value.service.spec.ts#L109-L118)'s an example.

+#### Spying on and handling with third-party libraries
+Also, the spy can be used when mocking third-party libraries, like JQuery, mostly when doing ajax calls.
+[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/assets-backend-api.service.spec.ts#L274-L292)'s a good example when mocking JQuery ajax calls.

+#### Handling Window events and reloads
+Spying on window object is very common, mainly because some native behaviors can cause the tests to fail or make them unpredictable.
+This happens in two specific cases:

+##### When window calls reload
+When reload is called in the native form, it will fail the tests.
+You can fix it by using the Spy `returnValue()` method.
+Also, the image below gives an example of how to avoid native `reload()` calls by mocking using an empty function, but you may need to adjust this based on the context you’re testing.
+Check it out how to mock `reload()` correctly [here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/about-page/about-page.controller.spec.ts#L72-L77).

+### How to handle common errors
+- If you see an error like `Error: Trying to get the Angular injector before bootstrapping the corresponding Angular module`, it means you are using a service (directly or indirectly) that is Upgraded to Angular and this error can throw or two reasons:
+  - Your test that is written in AngularJS is unable to get that particular service.
+    You can fix this by importing `UpgradedServices` and using it in a `beforeEach` block:

+    ```
+    import { UpgradedServices } from 'services/UpgradedServices';
+    .
+    .
+    beforeEach(angular.mock.module('oppia', function($provide) {
+      var ugs = new UpgradedServices();
+      for (let [key, value] of Object.entries(ugs.getUpgradedServices())) {
+        $provide.value(key, value);
+      }
+    }));
+    ```
+  - The upgraded service is not listed on `UpgradedServices.ts` file.
+    You can fix this by adding the upgraded service in `UpgradedService.ts`:

+    ```
+    import { ServiceName } from 'path/to/service';
+    .
+    .
+    .
+    upgradedServices['ServiceName'] = new ServiceName();
+    ```

 ## Best practices for good tests:
 - Naming the test is important.
 The name should include the name of the component being tested, the conditions imposed on the test and the expected outcome of the test.